okta/okta-developer-docs/packages/@okta/vuepress-site/code/java/spring_security_saml/index.md

 ### Add a sign-out feature

-Spring Security's SAML support has a [sign out feature](https://docs.spring.io/spring-security/reference/servlet/saml2/logout.html) that requires configuration.
+Spring Security's SAML support has a [sign-out feature](https://docs.spring.io/spring-security/reference/servlet/saml2/logout.html) that requires configuration.

 1. Edit your application on Okta and navigate to **General** > **SAML Settings** > **Edit**.